The theory of double land-taking – Sânnicolau Mare (Nagyszentmiklós)

 Part of the „The story of the beginning” topic

 The archaeologist Gyula László (1910–1998) left behind a significant legacy in the field of Hungarian prehistory.
-He published several papers on the theory of double Land-taking, which quickly gained a large audience, even though he neglected to follow the late 1950s and early 1960s Soviet research on Finno-Ugric prehistory.
+He published several papers on the theory of double land-taking, which quickly gained a large audience, even though he neglected to follow the late 1950s and early 1960s Soviet research on Finno-Ugric prehistory.
 According to his theory, the majority of Hungarians did not come to the Carpathian Basin with Árpád, but in the Avar period.

-This would have explained why the Hungarian language and ethnicity survived, while for example the nomadic Bulgars had been slavicized in the 7th century.
-According to Simon of Kéza, the first Land-taking took place in 677 and the Russian Primary Chronicle places the migration of the White Ugors (presumably the Khazars) to 700.
+This would have explained why the Hungarian language and ethnicity survived, while, for example, the nomadic Bulgars had been Slavicized in the 7th century.
+According to Simon of Kéza, the first land-taking took place in 677, a nd the Russian Primary Chronicle places the migration of the White Ugors (presumably the Khazars) to 700.
 László later claimed that Árpád’s people were Turkic-speaking, from whom the nobles were descended, while the serfs originated from the Hungarian-speaking Avars.

 Even at the time of its creation, there was no evidence to support the theory, our lack of knowledge of the 9th century gave its legitimacy.
-We do not know what language the Avars spoke, nor is there any trace of the Hungarian language in the Carpathian Basin before the Land-taking.
+We do not know what language the Avars spoke, nor is there any trace of the Hungarian language in the Carpathian Basin before the lLand-taking.
 The difference between the Avar and Hungarian finds are also striking.
 It is now archaeologically proven that the Avar population did not influence the settling Hungarians.